Sitecore/jss/CONTRIBUTING.md

 In your fork from the root of the monorepo:

-- `npm install` - this will install Lerna at the root and allow the remaining scripts to be called.
+- `yarn install` - this will install Lerna at the root, packages, samples and will link them and allow the remaining scripts to be called.
-- (optional) `npm run install-git-hooks` - installs a pre-push hook that will lint all samples and apps before a `git-push`.
+- (optional) `yarn install-git-hooks` - installs a pre-push hook that will lint all samples and apps before a `git-push`.
 Opt out per-push with the `--no-verify` flag.
-- `npm run reset` -> will clean all `node_modules`, re-install them with `lerna bootstrap`, and then build all JSS packages.
+- `yarn reset` -> will clean all `node_modules`, re-install them with `lerna bootstrap`, and then build all JSS packages.

+In our terms `workspace` - it's a sample or package.

+- `yarn workspaces focus <workspace>` -> will install dependencies, linked dependencies for specified workspace.
+- `yarn workspaces foreach -ptR --from '<workspace>' run <command>` -> will run `<command>` script for specified workspace including linked dependencies.

 ## Linting and Code Style guidelines